Aló Presidente: Style

-Chávez also had a catchphrase on the show, akin to Donald Trump's "You're Fired!".
-A common activity Chávez was filmed doing for the show was expropriating property owned by rich people, which he dramatized by pointing at the building and shouting "¡Exprópiese!".
+Chávez also had a catchphrase on the show, akin to Donald Trump's "You're fired!" from The Apprentice.
+Chávez was commonly filmed expropriating property owned by rich people, which he dramatized by pointing at the building and shouting "¡Exprópiese!".

 Influence

-Aló Presidente spawned similar programs by leaders in other Latin American countries, including Bolivia, Ecuador, and El Salvador, led by Presidents Evo Morales, Rafael Correa, and Mauricio Funes respectively.
+Aló Presidente spawned similar programs by leaders in other Latin American countries, including Bolivia, Ecuador, and El Salvador, led by presidents Evo Morales, Rafael Correa, and Mauricio Funes respectively.
 Some of these leaders had previously been featured on Aló Presidente.
-A later similar program, created by Paraguayan President Mario Abdo Benítez in September 2019 was delivered via WhatsApp.
-Despite the international copies, Nolan opined that, "with the exception of the logorrheic Fidel Castro, it's hard to imagine another political figure with the combination of manic exhibitionism and entertainer's stamina required to star in this sort of show".
+A later similar program, created by Paraguayan president Mario Abdo Benítez in September 2019, was delivered via WhatsApp.
+Despite the international copies, Nolan opined that "with the exception of the logorrheic Fidel Castro, it's hard to imagine another political figure with the combination of manic exhibitionism and entertainer's stamina required to star in this sort of show".

 It was suggested by historian Enrique Krauze that the show was somewhat enjoyed by Venezuelans because it gave them "at least the appearance of contact with power, through [Chávez'] verbal and visual presence, which may be welcomed by people who have spent most of their lives being ignored."